JakobCavalar/Time-Series---Thesis/README.md

 The Code was just copied and pasted into this repository, so dont expect everything to run without making minor adjustments.
 Especially to the simulations itself since it has been done on a univerity server and therefore needed to be adapted for this.
 Therefore I have included a file that I did not use but does the same simulation on your local device.

+The Script: VerbraucherpreisindexDE is using BV4.1 and X-13-ARIMA to decompose the german consumer price index into trend, seasonal and random components

 The Scripts: ARIMA, LWR, Polynomgrade Plot, Signalextraktion and Bandbreite just show the different Methods using changing parameterization to estimate the Trend-component

 The Script - Einlesen BV4.1 helps if you work with the software programm BV4.1 and not the deseats package in R. It can automatically extract results of the BV4.1 xlsx result files